We may earn a commission when you click on the affiliate links in this post.

 - When meat is browned and onions are soft, add tomatoes.

-- When tomatoes have softened and have started to release their juices (about 4-5 min) add basil, sugar, salt and pepper (if you are using whole tomatoes, mash them with a potato masher or spatula to release all their juices).
+- When tomatoes have softened and have started to release their juices (about 4-5 min) add basil, salt and pepper.
+If you are using whole tomatoes, mash them with a potato masher or spatula to release all their juices.
+Taste the sauce and only add sugar if you feel it is needed to balance the flavors.

-- Simmer for at least 3 hours (and up to 6 hours), stirring occasionally.
+- Simmer on low for at least 1 hour, or up to 6 hours, stirring occasionally.
 The longer you simmer, the better.
-Important: tomatoes burn easily, so keep an eye on them and add beef broth a little at a time to thin sauce if needed.
+Important: Tomatoes burn easily, so keep an eye on them and add beef broth a little at a time to thin sauce if needed.

 This was very informative & helped in perfecting my personal recipe.